vinaya-class/vinaya-class.github.io/src/10-misc.md

 The principle of Pc 46 and Pc 85 is to stop bhikkhus spending their time in inappropriate ways at lay people's homes.

-Civara-dana and civara-kara samayo is the same time, robe-season (?).
+*Civara-dana samayo* and *civara-kara samayo* are the same time, robe-season.

 Keeping people informed about what are you doing.